top of page

 Photographed by Stephanie Campbel

-The spots found on northern leopard frogs are round and appear randomly across the skin, but pickerel frogs have larger rectangular spots that often come in two rows.
+The main difference between these two species is that the spots found on leopard frogs are round and appear randomly across their skin, whereas pickerel frogs have larger rectangular spots that come in two rows.
 Pickerel frogs have snouts that are more blunt, and a bright yellow coloring on the underside of their hind legs.
+They are typically a brown color while leopard frogs are green.
+The difference in coloration and spot pattern can clearly be seen in the images above.

 bottom of page